Radio spectral index from NVSS and TGSS: Data

 \subsection{NVSS}

-The NVSS catalog contains $\sim$1.7 million sources at 1.4GHz with fluxes $S_{\rm 1.4GHz}>2.5$ mJy \citep{Condon:1998}.
-This flux limit roughly corresponds the TGSS fluxes (at 150 MHz).
+The NVSS catalogue contains $\sim$1.8 million sources with flux densities $S_{\rm 1.4GHz}>2.5$ mJy at 1.4 GHz \citep{Condon:1998}.
 The full width at half maximum angular resolution is 45\arcsec and nearly all observations are performed at uniform sensitivity.
-The catalog covers about 82$\%$ of the sky and has a 100\% overlap with TGSS.
+The catalogue covers about 82$\%$ of the sky and has a 100\% overlap with TGSS ADR1.
 The RMS uncertainty in angular position is up to 7\arcsec, substantially larger than TGSS.
+The catalogue is complete above 3.5 mJy at 1.4 GHz.